What is the Microsoft Common Data Model (CDM) and how can it help your organization?

 This is underpinned by the Common Data Model (CDM), an Azure-hosted database designed to be easy to map Microsoft application data to, as well as to add new types of data to the model.
 This is useful as a middle step in workflows, as well as the primary source of data for apps designed with PowerApps.

 Learn more about the value of cloud-based Microsoft Dynamics and how it can streamline your workflows.
-Register now for our May 29 webinar, Running Your Business in the Microsoft Cloud – The Value of Dynamics 365 for Finance & Operations.
+Download our presentation from our Intro to D365 webinar, Running Your Business in the Microsoft Cloud – The Value of Dynamics 365 for Finance & Operations.